How can the UK foster international influence in digital policy, and what should the priorities be for cooperation over such policy?

 Why might this be relevant?

-Partially relevant as it focuses on multilateral governance in technology, but does not specifically address UK's influence in digital policy.
+Partially relevant as it focuses on EU's multilateral governance in technology, not specifically on UK's influence in digital policy.

 From the outset, CSIT's vision has been to establish a Global Innovation Hub for Cyber Security in order to promote growth in this strategically important sector of the UK economy.
 There have been major achievements in t...